maryambkhan/dsgn270-a1/README.md

 **User Stories**

-* As a parent i want to buy a bicycle so that my child can get some exercise.
+* As a parent i want to buy a bicycle so that i can teach my child how to ride bicycle.

 * As a student i want to buy notebook so i can write my notes.